Military-Historical Guide to the San Francisco Bay Area and Northern California

 Military Vehicle and Military Museums

-- Presidio Army Museum – It appears that the museum is permanently closed, however there are a number of interesting artillery pieces still on display around it and on the Presidio parade grounds.
+- Presidio Army Museum – the museum is permanently closed, however there are a number of interesting artillery pieces still on display around it and on the Presidio parade grounds.
 Located in San Francisco’s Presidio.

 - American Armory Museum – A recently opened military vehicle museum.
 Has a number of former Littlefield Collection vehicles, as well as other vehicles.
 Located in the Fairfield, CA (~1 hour).